 During my stay at the artist-residency in Itaparica in Brazil, I dedicated my time to research and work about the knowledge, the ideas and the mythologies about the sea.
 Itaparica, where I stayed for two months, is a village on an island in Bahia.
 The Afro-Brazilian culture and religions there, like Candomblé and Makumba are deeply connected with nature elements, specifically the sea – which is a female god called Yemanjá.

-In this work, i took the sea as the image for the circle of birth, life and death and worked together with a initiated woman and her granddaughter both involved in a little candomble temple in Itaparica.
-The title – in engl.
-Sea of Death – comes from the novel of the brazilian author Jorge Amado.
+In this work, I took the sea as the image for the circle of birth, life, and death and collaborated with an initiated woman and her granddaughter, both involved in a small Candomblé temple in Itaparica.
+The title – in English, ‘Sea of Death’ – comes from the novel of the Brazilian author Jorge Amado.
 The video installation uses two channels.
-On one side we see the two in a loop walking in each others footsteps.
-Through the editing their movements become one.
-The two protagonists start watching in a mirror seeing each others image dissapearing in the sea.
-On the other screen we see the old woman singing a song about yemanja mixed with images from a candomble session in a candomble church, where the old lady is part of.
+On one side, we see the two in a loop walking in each other’s footsteps.
+Through the editing, their movements become one.
+The two protagonists start watching in a mirror, seeing each other’s image disappearing into the sea.
+On the other screen, we see the old woman singing a song about Yemanjá mixed with images from a Candomblé session in a Candomblé church, where the old lady is a part of.